 They extended it.

-That that hastened that that gave a little extra time on the shortage, but the problem is a lot of the pilots retiring out are pilots left over from the Vietnam era when the military was turning them out by the hundreds.
+But the problem is a lot of the pilots retiring out are pilots left over from the Vietnam era when the military was turning them out by the hundreds.

 That doesn't exist anymore.

-Yeah, and those are well-trained pilots.
+And those were well-trained pilots.

 Well, it's not so much that.

-You could also you can go to college and get federal student loans, but you couldn't get there were no colleges teaching aviation.
+You could also, you can go to college and get federal student loans, but you couldn't get, there were no colleges teaching aviation.

 Tons of pilots.